 We do charge a fee for The Siskiyou Prize, which goes toward a stipend for the final judge and a cash prize for the contest winner.
 Those who do not wish to pay a fee for entering the contest may submit a regular, non-contest submission free of charge.

 We publish literature with themes related to the environment, ecology, animal protection, and wildlife.
 Other than the occasional call for special projects, we generally only accept book-length submissions, and we are particularly interested in novels with eco-themes.
 We recommend taking a look at our current and past titles to get an idea of what we are looking for; free excerpts are available for all of our titles.
 Please see our submissions page for complete guidelines.

-At this time, we do not publish books for children (i.e., picture books or middle-grade books).
-We are, however, open to submissions of novels for young adults, as long as the themes align with our publishing interests.
+We do not publish children's books (i.e., picture books or middle-grade books).
+We do, however, publish novels for young adults, as long as the themes align with our publishing interests.
 Check out our submissions page for complete guidelines.

 Submissions that do not match our guidelines (for example, military thrillers) will be returned very quickly.

 Appropriate submissions will be reviewed carefully, and this takes time.
 You’ll likely hear back from us within one to three months.
 If three months go by without a response, please feel free to email us.

 While we're not able to offer editorial feedback to writers due to the volume of submissions, we do occasionally address specific writing questions on our blog.
 The Ashland Creek Press blog covers topics ranging from the environment, travel, and animal protection to writing, publishing, and the writing life.